 If lawmakers help any new taxes fulfill Wyoming’s envisioned $four hundred million annual funding deficit for K-12 education, they need to peer some budget cuts.
 “It’s a tough sell as it’s miles,” Sen. Ray Peterson, R-Cowley, said of tax proposals that have been tossed around.
-“It might be an even tougher promote if the faculties and the education committee and recalibration committee come ahead with no discounts.
-Because the citizens will say — I promise you — the residents will say, ‘Then forget about your tax growth.’”
+“It might be an even tougher promotion if the faculties and the education and recalibration committees come ahead with no discounts.
+Because the citizens will say — I promise you — the residents will say, ‘Then forget about your tax growth.'”

 “We have had a few cuts, so I suppose we need to peer a few revenues,” stated Kimberly Condie, who serves on the Park County School District No. 1 Board of Trustees.
 “That’s my opinion.”
 During the 2017 consultation, legislators trimmed around $34—five million from K-12 training.